B3 Consumer protection in relation to personal finance Function, role and responsibilities of:

 Office of Fair Trading

-The OFT is a government organised that was established to regulate all markets, including financial markets.
+The OFT is a government organised body that was established to regulate all markets, including financial markets.
 The OFT's aim was to encourage fair practices and healthy competition between financial institutions.
 Since 2014 responsibility for financial institutions has been passed to the FCA.

 Legislation: Consumer Credit